DharmaFactory/futureCorp/README.md

 futureCorp 101:

 Leadership exists to serve you, in serving the customer.
-Who you ALL ultimately are.
+Who we ALL ultimately are.
 Read that again.
 Never forget it.

 futureCorp 102: